josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🌊_why_the_news_feels_overwhelming.md

 They overlap.

+The result is not simply “a lot of news.”

+It is civic vertigo.

+---

-## 🧭 Structural Overload
+## 🌊 The Overload Pattern

-Some of the overload is structural.
+Some overload is structural.

-When legal cases, market stress, donor scrutiny, platform politics, war escalation, and regulatory processes all move at the same time, the public receives too much information too quickly.
+When legal cases, market stress, donor scrutiny, platform politics, war escalation, and regulatory processes move at the same time, the public receives too much information too quickly.

 That does not mean every event is coordinated.

 It means several systems can become mutually noisy.

-The public is then asked to interpret too many things at once:
+The reader is then asked to work out:

 - what happened
 - what was alleged
 - what was documented
 - what was denied
-- what was changed
+- what actually changed
-- what was merely reacted to
+- what merely made noise
-- what process is actually moving
+- which clock is moving
-- what process is being obscured
+- which clock someone wants hidden

-This is exhausting by design even when no single designer exists.
+This is exhausting even when no single designer exists.

+The structure itself can become hostile.

+---

 ## 🪤 Strategic Confusion

-Some of the overload may also be strategic.
+Some overload is not accidental.

 Political actors, media operators, donors, platforms, hostile networks, and attention entrepreneurs can benefit when the public cannot tell: